About the Headland

 The Future of the Headland

-However the Rifle Range, comprising half of the total Headland area, is not safe from development.
-A new 50 year lease has recently been finalised between the NSWRA and the Commonwealth, although the parties are still working to relocate the shooters to another facility at some time in the future.
-What will happen when/if the NSWRA is relocated?
+After a court case, won by the shooters, a 50-year lease has granted to the NSWRA by the Commonwealth, although the parties are still working to relocate the shooters to another comparable shooting range, within the Sydney basin, at some time in the future.
+What will happen when or if the NSWRA is relocated?

 We have established a new section on this website to discuss the future of the Headland.
 See the Future of the Headland tab at the top of this page.
 We welcome comments from the community.